Coverages and Costs

 - At least 65 and entitled to Social Security or certain federal employee pension benefits

-- Under 65 but collecting Social Security disability benefits for 24 months or have permanent kidney failure
+- Under 65 but collecting Social Security disability benefits for 24 months, have permanent kidney failure, or have amyotrophic lateral sclerosis (ALS).

 Those meeting these requirements will not owe premiums for Part A. Those over 65 not meeting the foregoing requirements can still enroll in Medicare but will have to pay premiums for Part A.